40 Facts About Western Red Cedar in Nature and Culture

 40. In addition, the tree provides a good place for some birds to nest.

 Western red cedar trees are popular as ornamental plants in parks near my home and are used to form hedges in local gardens.
 Wild trees grow in the forests nearby.
 The tree is important today and its uses in the past are interesting.
-I think it definitely deserves the honour of being the official tree of the province.
+I enjoy examining the species when I find it during my walks, especially when I find a large specimen.
+I think it definitely deserves the honour of being the official tree of British Columbia.

-Information about the tree from the Washington State Department of Natural Resources
+- Information about the tree from the Washington State Department of Natural Resources (a PDF document)

 Questions & Answers